wireapp/wire-server/docs/src/developer/developer/api-versioning.md

 the maximum event retention time, *then* we can drop the requirement for clients to be able to read events in the legacy format, *as long as they support only versions larger or equal to Q*.

+### Example timeline

+- While version 3 is in development: a new format for an event is introduced in the code base, but not yet used for output events, the new format is documented for clients.
+- Version 3 is finalised: events are still produced using the old format;
+  clients that implement v3 are able to parse both event formats.
+- Versions 4 to 6 are finalised.
+No changes to events.
+- Support for version 2 is dropped while version 7 is in development.
+The old format can be removed from the code base, and the backend can start producing events in the new format.
+No changes in clients are required.
+- Version 7 to 9 are finalised.
+No further changes to events.
+- Version 2 or lower is not used in production anymore.
+Version 10 is currently in development.
+The old event format is removed from the documentation.
+  Clients that support only version 10 or above are not required to understand the old format anymore.